 Once inside the cat, the bacteria migrate to the bloodstream and lymphatic tissue and rapidly spread throughout the body where it invades many organs and tissues.
 By 8 hours, the number of bacteria present has doubled.

 In some infected hosts, bacteria numbers are maintained (and do not drastically increase in numbers) becoming a carrier, and continually shedding bacteria in the urine which goes on to infect other animals or humans.
-The bacteria remains viable in the environment for months or even years.
+The bacteria remain viable in the environment for months or even years.

 Phase 1 (acute):